dut09/inverse_cad/README.md

 ### Exploring topological information
 We provide `ls v`, `ls e`, and `ls f` to display the vertex, edge, and facet information about the target polyhedron respectively.

 The `ls v` command starts with a line of `Vertex number N` where `N` is the number of vertices in the target polyhedron.
-It is followed by `N` lines, one for each vertex, describing the name of each vertex and their 3D coordinates.
+It is followed by `N` lines, one for each vertex, describing the name of each vertex and its 3D coordinates.
 Here is a sample output:
 ```
 >>> ls v
 Vertex number 22